The Santa Cruz indie cinema scene

 For a city of its scale, Santa Cruz sustains a distinctive independent and art-house exhibition culture.
 Our directory currently lists 3 such cinemas in the metro area, accounting for 18 screens of programming in any given week.
 That slate ranges from foreign-language premieres and Sundance acquisitions to documentary engagements, repertory revivals, festival residencies, and one-off director Q&As.

-The 3 cinemas above are currently programming 18 distinct films in our catalog this week.
-The most-booked titles in Santa Cruz are:
+The 3 cinemas above are associated with 18 distinct films in our seasonal catalog.
+The most-featured titles in Santa Cruz are:

 - Showing Up (2022) — Kelly Reichardt, Comedy.